batterX/LiveSmart-Business/README.md

 ### Reboot the Live&Smart

-Finally, reboot the Raspberry Pi using `$ sudo reboot` and after
+Finally, reboot the Raspberry Pi using the `$ sudo reboot` command and after 5-10 minutes the App sould start working.